ibvandersluis/udacity-CarND-P05-cpp-ekf/README.md

 ![Kalman Filter Diagram](https://user-images.githubusercontent.com/14826664/183124896-905e2ab1-f582-4895-9d81-381d0c14a312.png)

-By applying these concepts to a 2D measurement space and using different prediction equations for each sensor, we can track an object as it moves around a plane.
+By applying these concepts to a 2D measurement space and using different update equations for each sensor, we can accurately track an object as it moves around a plane.

 ## Requirements